warrickball/tomso/doc/index.rst

-.. tomso documentation master file, created by sphinx-quickstart on Sat Mar  4 21:55:34 2017.
+..
+TOMSO documentation master file, created by sphinx-quickstart on Sat Mar  4 23:20:23 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tomso's documentation!
+Welcome to TOMSO's documentation!
 =================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents:

-   tomso

 Indices and tables